rizqyfahmi/crosscheck-golang/README.md

 ## Prolog

-This aim of this project was creating a REST API that is implementing Clean Architecture, and TDD based on Golang.
+This aim of this project was creating a REST API that is implementing Clean Architecture, and BDD based on Golang.
 However, it has not covered possibilities that it also can be used for more reasons

 ## Prerequisites